Beyond the charedi community

 I feel intimidated by the outside world – it seems so strange.
 I don’t know where to begin.

 The range of options in the secular world can be overwhelming even for those who have been brought up in it.
 It is full of contradictions.
 It can be exciting and liberating but it can also be disappointing.
 It can be inspiring and fulfilling but it can also be lonely.
 Knowing where to begin is a real challenge.
-Mavar is here to help.
+Mavar is here to support.

 Where do I begin?

 How do I contact Mavar?

-You can call the Mavar Helpline on 020 8144 5074.
+You can call Alex on the Mavar Helpline: 020 8144 5074.
 Because the helpline is not staffed at all times, you may be asked to leave a message.
 If you can give us a telephone number to call you on that would be helpful and we will do our best to call you back at the time you request.
-Alternatively, you can email us on: firstname.lastname@example.org
+Alternatively, you can email us: email@example.com

 Mavar will treat your call with complete confidentiality and impartiality, and you will not have to give your name.

 Is there a chance that people will know that I have contacted Mavar?

 Mavar will not share your identity or personal information with any individual or organisation.
 Our service is completely confidential.
 You can use a pseudonym (false name) if you like.

 What will happen next?